-- Install all critical updates recommended by the operating system developer. - Uninstall all other anti-virus packages from the computer to possible incompatibility with their components. - If you install Dr.Web Firewall, uninstall all other firewalls.
+- Install all critical updates recommended by the operating system developer. - Uninstall all other anti-virus packages from the computer to possible incompatibility with components. - If you install Dr.Web Firewall, uninstall all other firewalls.

-Specification Requirement

-OS One of the following:

-Microsoft® Windows® 2000 Workstation SP4 with Update Rollup 1

-Windows® XP SP2 or SP3

-Windows® Vista

-Microsoft® Windows® 7

-Microsoft® Windows® 8

-Both 32-bit and 64-bit versions of operating systems are supported.

-You may need to download and install certain system components from the official Microsoft website.
+Speci ficati on Requirement OS For 32-bit platforms: Windows® XP with Service Pack 2 or 3 Windows Vista® Microsoft® Windows® 7 Microsoft® Windows® 8 For 64-bit platforms: Windows Vista® Microsoft® Windows® 7 Microsoft® Windows® 8 You may need to download and install certain system components from the official Microsoft website.
 If necessary, the program will notify you about the components required and provide download links.
 Hard disk space 330 MB for Dr.Web Anti-virus components.
 Files created during installation will require additional space.

-CPU i686 compatible
+CPU i686 compatible.
+Resol ution Recommended minimum screen resolution is 800x600.

+Speci ficati on Requirement

-RAM Minimum 512 MB of RAM.
+Free RAM Minimum 512 MB of RAM.

 Other Internet connection for updating virus databases and Dr.Web Anti-virus components.